PPC Success With Google Ads

 - bidding complexity: strategies to bid on keywords have become increasingly complex.
 The two bid types – manual bid adjustments and auto bidding (which incorporates smart bidding) – need to be carefully managed to produce the optimal results.
 Even though the latter benefits from Google’s machine learning, it’s vital to choose the correct automated bid strategy and campaign type which will produce the best possible return.

 - the importance of selecting the correct campaign type and bidding strategy: this is critical for success, as some campaigns such as Google Shopping work well either with a ‘Smart’ version, or a standard one.
 These campaigns can be extremely effective at increasing product sales if managed correctly.
+In addition, charities and not-for-profits can use Google Ad Grants.

 - click fraud: this can be a common concern for advertisers and whilst the major PPC providers have some security measures in place, it is still possible to assume that you will receive wasted clicks from your competitors or other sources, so this needs to be built in to the cost of a campaign.
 Ultimately, any PPC campaign has to generate an effective return on investment.